rgmz/kingfisher/README.md

 Limit scanning to the delta between your default branch and a pull request branch by combining `--since-commit` with `--branch` (defaults to `HEAD`).
 This only scans files that differ between the two references, which keeps CI runs fast while still blocking new secrets.

+Use `--branch-root-commit` alongside `--branch` when you need to include a specific commit (and everything after it) in a diff-focused scan without re-examining earlier history.
+Provide the branch tip (or other comparison ref) via `--branch`, and pass the commit or merge-base you want to include with `--branch-root-commit`.
+If you omit `--branch-root-commit`, you can still enable `--branch-root` to fall back to treating the `--branch` ref itself as the inclusive root for backwards compatibility.
+This is especially useful in long-lived branches where you want to resume scanning from a previous review point or from the commit where a hotfix forked.

+> **How is this different from `--since-commit`?**
+> `--since-commit` computes a diff between the branch tip and another ref, so it only inspects files that changed between those two points in history. `--branch-root-commit` rewinds to the parent of the commit you provide and then scans everything introduced from that commit forward, even if the files are unchanged relative to another baseline.
+Reach for `--since-commit` to keep CI scans fast by checking only the latest delta, and use `--branch-root-commit` when you want to re-audit the full contents of a branch starting at a specific commit.

 ```bash
 kingfisher scan . \
   --since-commit origin/main \